Subscribe

-Jay Sivapalan, Head of Australian Fixed Interest, discusses the current state of bond markets and provides insights on recent market volatility which has the potential to drive significant returns for investors if navigated correctly.
+Jay Sivapalan, Head of Australian Fixed Interest, discusses the current state of credit markets and explores how active management strategies, mixed with nuanced credit investing, can lead to positive returns for investors.

 As monetary policy works its way through various economies reducing final demand it has, by design, the dual outcomes of softening labour markets and lowering corporate profitability.
 The world has changed, and the price of money, in our view, is now at much healthier levels whilst the availability of credit becomes more discerning.